Grattan Scholars - Research Themes

 Carol joined the staff of Trinity's Department of Economics in 2002.
 She was a visiting scholar at the Graduate School of Business at the University of Chicago in 2007 and at the University of Copenhagen in 2006 and for the 2013-2014 academic year.
 Carol holds a BA (Mod) in Economic and Social Studies and PhD in Economics both from Trinity College Dublin.

 The School of Social Sciences and Philosophy has developed an international reputation as a leading centre of migration research with research interests in the socio-economic and socio-cultural integration of immigrants in Ireland and Europe, new mobilities in Europe and how both intersect with migrants' identities.

-Grattan Scholarships have provided support for three research students in this area.
+Grattan Scholarships have provided support for four research students in this area.
 Gayane Vardanyan is exploring the topic of the Age of Mass Migration and the Impacts of Migration under the supervision of Dr Gaia Narciso in the Department of Economics.
-In the Department of Sociology Egle Gusciute is researching Who is Against Migration, and Why? under the supervision of Professor Richard Layte and Dr Peter Mühlau and Katarzyna Kozien researched the forms, causes and consequences of migrants' return to their home countries under the joint supervision of Dr Elaine Moriarty and Dr Peter Mühlau.
+In the Department of Sociology Egle Gusciute is researching Who is Against Migration, and Why? under the supervision of Professor Richard Layte and Dr Peter Mühlau and Stefanie Sprong is underaking research which aims to explaining the 'migrant gap' among children in Ireland.
+Katarzyna Kozien also researched the forms, causes and consequences of migrants' return to their home countries under the joint supervision of Dr Elaine Moriarty and Dr Peter Mühlau.

 Professor Richard Layte